-In VR City’s work with the Islay whisky Lagavulin I have seen how VR and the brand’s story can provide the deciding force.
-In a time when we are being encouraged to be more aware of where our food and drink come from, both in terms of how it’s grown and how it’s made, the story of our sustenance has become so much more important.
-Artisanal, organic and craft are all words which are making us feel better about what we consume and if a drinks brand can put you in the heart of that story then the positive connection they can make to the potential consumer is strong.
+In VR City’s work with the Islay whisky Lagavulin, it was seen how VR and the brand’s story can provide the deciding force.
+In a time when people are being encouraged to be more aware of where their food and drink come from, both in terms of how it’s grown and how it’s made, the story of their sustenance has become so much more important.
+Artisanal, organic and craft are all words which are making them feel better about what they consume and if a drinks brand can put a person in the heart of that story then the positive connection they can make to the potential consumer is strong.